 One of Clarke’s most recent works is his first published book, Random Acts of Culture.
 As mentioned, the ideas behind the publication had been percolating in his mind and imagination for more than two decades.
 But he was apprehensive about exploring some of the thoughts that ran contrary to academic orthodoxy.

-Eventually, though, when social and digital media made it clear that times really were a-changin’ (the Department itself had recently changed its name from Film Studies to Film and Media), Clarke felt that the time was ripe for him to speak his mind.
-“YouTube and Vimeo… point to a new reality where the amateur is not so despised,” says Clarke.
+Eventually, though, when social and digital media made it clear that times really were a-changin’ (the Department itself had recently changed its name from Film Studies to Film and Media), he felt that the time was ripe for him to speak his mind.
+“YouTube and Vimeo… point to a new reality where the amateur is not so despised,” he says.
 “There is more of an openness to the creativity of ordinary people.”

 Random Acts of Culture is all about celebrating the creative contributions of the many, the “ordinary,” rather than deifying virtuosos.
 Clarke goes back several centuries and looks across the globe to cite myriad examples of times when art was collaborative, and of how consumer culture shifted our mindset to one in which art is considered something to be created by “the talented few” and consumed by “the untalented many.”